-Last week we found out on Twitter that Aetna, an American managed health care company based in Hartford, Connecticut, began to pay a bonus to staff members, if they sleep sufficiently.
-Of course as a healthcare company they have to practice what they preach to their customers and so CEO Mark Bertolini decided, that they want to motivate their employees to be more healthy by sleeping “properly”, so they could be more productive and make better decisions.
+Last week we found out on Twitter that Aetna, an American managed health care company based in Hartford, Connecticut, began to pay a bonus to staff members if they sleep sufficiently.
+Of course, as a healthcare company, they have to practice what they preach to their customers.
+So CEO Mark Bertolini decided that they want to motivate their employees to be more healthy by sleeping “properly,” so they could be more productive and make better decisions.

 How does the program work?

-If you sleep more than seven hours per night your sleep is counted as healthy rest.
-For every 20 nights with healthy rest the Aetna employees are rewarded with $25 up to an annual maximum of $300.
+If you sleep more than seven hours per night, your sleep is counted as healthy rest.
+For every 20 nights with healthy rest, the Aetna employees are rewarded with $25 up to an annual maximum of $300.
 The nights don’t need to be consecutive in order to be counted.
 It’s absolutely okay to have a bad night or to take care of your children if you’re a parent.
-Also little disruptions like going to the toilet or grabbing a drink do not disqualify you as long as you achieve your 7 hours of actual sleep.
+Also, minor disruptions like going to the toilet or grabbing a drink do not disqualify you as long as you achieve your 7 hours of actual sleep.

-The data can be captured by a Fitbit wearable device or it can be provided manually by the staff.
-The Aetna management trusts their employees enough to allow that, as they feel nobody will abuse the programme by providing invalid sleep data.
-This is however not the only programme motivating staff to life more healthy.
-With other initiatives employees can earn another $200 per year summing up to a yearly bonus of $500, if you live a healthy life and sleep enough.
+The data can be captured by a Fitbit wearable device, or it can be provided manually by the staff.
+The Aetna management trusts their employees enough to allow that, as they feel nobody will abuse the program by providing invalid sleep data.
+This is, however, not the only program motivating staff to live more healthily.
+With other initiatives, employees can earn another $200 per year, summing up to a yearly bonus of $500, if you live a healthy life and sleep enough.